 If you have chest pain, seek urgent medical help.
 Call 000 for an ambulance.

 There are other possible causes of chest pain such as indigestion and muscle strain.
-Aside from the heart, the many parts of the chest that can cause chest pain include the lungs, oesophagus (gullet), muscle, bone and skin.
+Aside from the heart, many parts of the chest that can cause chest pain include the lungs, oesophagus (gullet), muscle, bone and skin.

 Chest pain – symptoms of a heart attack